 If you believe a child has been harmed physically, sexually, or emotionally (whether at home, outside of camp, or at camp), you should report concerns to the appropriate authorities.
 In every state, qualified experts are available who can listen to your concerns, examine the situation, and determine the best course of action as to whether intervention or other services and/or actions are necessary.

-Visit www.childwelfare.gov/responding/reporting.cfm for a listing of in-state, toll-free, and local phone numbers to report suspected child abuse.
+Visit the Child Welfare Information Gateway for a listing of state statutes related to abuse and neglect.
 An additional resource for information about reporting child abuse or neglect is the Childhelp® National Child Abuse Hotline, 800-4-A-Child® (800-422-4453).

 For more information on mandated reporting and child protection, see the following resources: